Empty-sama/Empty-sama/README.md

 ### Hi there 👋, Welcome to my profile

-- I am A noob WhatsApp bot developer
-- I currently only use Javascript and Typescript although I'm studying HTML
+## Here's some interesting facts about me:

+- I am a 17 year old Developer with a love for anime, games, and of course beautifully written code that makes life easy for the Dev and the User
-- Shadow.Inc is my greatest pride⚡✨
+- My primary Development language is Typescript
-- I love anime
+- I love anime's like bleach and Jujutsu Kaisen
-- I'm willing to collaborate on new projects as part of my learning experience(if you're interested in collaborating dm me)
+- I'm willing to collaborate on new projects as part of my learning experience(if you're interested in collaborating you can always reach me on telegram)
-- Check my pinned repositories🎗

 <!--
 **Empty-sama/Empty-sama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.